 One of Grandpa’s business assets, his trusty cormorants, other than his bamboo raft, of course.

 We had a super-rushed photo session of possibly 1min.
-Grandpa Huang’s service charges are simple – A wefie with him (wearing polo shirt) costs RMB 10 (S$2) or take 1 angle of him with slight ‘performance’ – wearing his fisherman vest with pose – RMB 50 (S$10).
-For more poses , like net casting or with him taking a live fish (from a cage at his bamboo raft) and feed his cormorant – its RMB 300 (S$60).
-For more elaborate photo session, like early morning sunrise dedicated for staged photography, its subject to much higher rates.
+Grandpa Huang’s service charges are simple – A wefie with him (wearing polo shirt) costs RMB 10 (S$2) or take 1 angle of him with slight ‘performance’ – wearing his fisherman vest with a pose – RMB 50 (S$10).
+For more poses, like net casting or with him taking a live fish (from a cage at his bamboo raft) and feed his cormorant – it’s RMB 300 (S$60).
+For the more elaborate photo sessions, like early morning sunrise dedicated for staged photography, it’s subject to much higher rates.

 Eat Home-cooked Food @ Yang Shuo

-The local cuisine our driver introduced us enroute to our next destination was at one of the more popular family-run eateries which served simple home-cooked food.
+The local cuisine our driver introduced us en route to our next destination was at one of the more popular family-run eateries which served simple home-cooked food.
 Their signature dish was the river fish, which was kept in metal cages in the river just across the restaurant.
-The fish diet consists only river weed, so freshness and clean taste are assured.
-The serving portion are huge and more than enough for 5 person, although there was only 3 of us.
-The dish is priced based on weight and considerably more pricey than similar dish in Guilin.
+The fish diet consists only of river weed, so freshness and clean taste are assured.
+The serving portion is huge and more than enough for 5 person, although there was only 3 of us.
+The dish is priced based on weight and considerably more pricey than a similar dish in Guilin.